automenta/mb7/doc/README.vsn.md

 ## The Road Ahead

-SemanticScribe, in early 2026, is a maturing dream—a workspace where **NObjects** unify creation, **Tags** empower intent, and **semantic matching** lights up connections.
+Netention, in early 2026, is a maturing dream—a workspace where **NObjects** unify creation, **Tags** empower intent, and **semantic matching** lights up connections.
 It’s intuitive because it’s tag-driven, comprehensible because it’s consistent, and thrilling because it matches meaning across a decentralized world.
 We’ve chosen this path to dissolve barriers, hand users the reins, and spark joy in every link uncovered.

 The open questions aren’t flaws—they’re invitations.
-As SemanticScribe grows, we’ll refine matching’s wit, perfect tag harmony, and keep the UX a delight.
+As Netention grows, we’ll refine matching’s wit, perfect tag harmony, and keep the UX a delight.
 It’s a near-future vision still ripening—ready to surprise and connect us in ways we’re just beginning to imagine.
 What’s next—more tags to dream up, or a twist on matching to explore?

 ----------

-Below is an explanatory overview of **SemanticScribe**, written from a near-future perspective as the design matures in early 2026.
+Below is an explanatory overview of **Netention**, written from a near-future perspective as the design matures in early 2026.
 This narrative reflects a world where the app is taking shape, with its tag-driven reactivity and semantic matching features nearing full realization.
 I’ve woven in details about integration with language models—particularly offline and next-generation long-context models—to reinforce its decentralized ethos and empower users.
 Open questions